Azure Blob Storage

 Production Setup

-Azure Blob Storage offers scalable, secure object storage that can be used as a CDN for your static assets such as images, CSS, and JavaScript.
-Follow these steps to configure your Azure Blob Storage for LibreChat.
+Azure Blob Storage offers scalable, secure object storage for files in LibreChat.
+Follow these steps to configure your Azure Blob Storage.

 1. Create an Azure Storage Account